A Subtlety: Reception

+After the close of the exhibit, Walker said that she had anticipated white audience reactions and that she secretly recorded some of it for a future work.

+A month later Frieze named the work No. 3 of "The 25 Best Works of the 21st Century".
+The magazine quoted Pasternak reflecting "[Walker] told NPR at the time that the work was ‘about trying to get a grasp on history’.
+But it was also a twisted trap, one that made it impossible to turn away from historic attitudes towards the Black female body."
+The work appeared in the 204th episode of Art21 in 2015.

+Disassembly and further exhibition

 After the end of the exhibit, the sphinx was disassembled in a process that took a week.
 Walker did not participate in the disassembly, and spent time at her home in Massachusetts after the show ended.
 One piece of the sphinx, the left hand, was retained and shown in November 2014 at Sikkema Jenkins, the gallery which represents Walker.
-According to Walker, the hand is stored in either “New Jersey or Long Island".
+According to her, the hand is stored in either “New Jersey or Long Island".
 It was shown on the Greek island of Hydra in the summer of 2017.

-Reception

-A Subtlety was received with varying opinions.
-Jamilah King, writing for Color Lines said "...it's reassuring that so many white people have a vested – or at least passing – interest in consuming art that deals with race.
-At the same time I found it unsettling to view art by a black artist about racism in an audience that's mostly white."
-This audience caused a major aspect of this controversial piece as they posted insensitive posts including "...jokes about the sphinx’s vagina or gag pictures where the subject pretends to pinch [the sphinx's] ass" as well as a general insensitivity by those in the audience not found at other sites commemorating tragedies, such as the September 11 Memorial.
-After the close of the exhibit, Walker said that she had anticipated such reactions.